The how and why of understanding yourself better using your dream journal (Part 5/7)

 There’s a big reason it’s on so many minds.

 Creators are creative people.
 Each has a spark or many sparks in them demanding release.
-They have a driving creative impulse.
+People who create tend have a driving creative impulse.

 If their creation isn’t original, it’s derivative.
 Every creation is somewhat derivative, but some works borrow more than others.